floral foam bricks

 Floral Foam Basics – Grow Your Design Skills Like a Pro

-If you want to improve your floral design skills, then you definitely need to learn the basics of working with floral foam.
+If you want to improve your floral design skills, then you need to learn the basics of working with floral foam.

 This short video shows you the right way to make a base for your arrangement with floral foam, even if you’ve never worked with it before.